emeraldwalk/vscode-timespent/README.md

 ## Configuration Settings

 - `storageDir` - Optional storage directory path where the time tracking `.csv` file will be stored.
 Defaults to `.vscode/` folder in current workspace.
+- `inactivityTimeoutMs` - Optional inactivity timeout in milliseconds.
+Defaults to `60000`.